Get the Party Started: Commercial performance

-"Get the Party Started" reached number four on the US Billboard Hot 100 on December 29, 2001, becoming one of Pink's biggest solo hits in the US with "Most Girls" also reaching number four on the Billboard Hot 100 in 2000 and "So What", "Raise Your Glass", and "Just Give Me a Reason" reaching number one in 2008, 2010, and 2013 respectively, and "Fuckin' Perfect" that reached number two in America.
+"Get the Party Started" reached number four on the US Billboard Hot 100 on December 29, 2001, becoming one of Pink's biggest solo hits in the US with "Most Girls" also reaching number four on the Billboard Hot 100 in 2000 and "So What", "Raise Your Glass", and "Just Give Me a Reason" (featuring Nate Ruess) reaching number one in 2008, 2010, and 2013 respectively, and "Fuckin' Perfect" that reached number two in America.
 The single's success was spurred by heavy airplay in the US, which prompted the song to also peak at number four on Billboard's Radio Songs chart.
 The song peaked at number two in the UK, where it was certified platinum for sales and streams exceeding 600,000 units.
 The song reached number one in Australia and number two in many European countries, including Austria, Germany, Italy, and Switzerland.

-"Get the Party Started" is certified platinum in Australia, Canada, Norway, and the UK and gold in Austria, Germany, France, Sweden, and Switzerland.
-The song was nominated for a Grammy Award in 2003 in the category of "Best Female Pop Vocal Performance", which it lost to Norah Jones's "Don't Know Why".
-It won the award for "Favorite Song" at the Kids' Choice Awards of 2002, and at the MTV Europe Music Awards of 2002, it won the award for "Best Song".
-"Get the Party Started" is often considered one of Pink's signature songs as she tends to finish her shows with this song in her encore section along with a ballad song such as "Nobody Knows" and "Glitter In The Air".
-In December, the song was listed as number 81 on Rolling Stone's Top Songs of the 2000s.
+"Get the Party Started" is certified multi-platinum in Australia, platinum in Canada, Norway, and the UK, and gold in Austria, Germany, France, Sweden, and Switzerland.
+The song was nominated for a Grammy Award in 2003 in the category of Best Female Pop Vocal Performance, which it lost to Norah Jones's "Don't Know Why" at the 45th Annual Grammy Awards.
+It won the award for Favorite Song at the 2002 Kids' Choice Awards, and won Best Song at the 2002 MTV Europe Music Awards.
+"Get the Party Started" is often considered one of Pink's signature songs as she tends to finish her shows with this song in her encore section along with a ballad song such as "Nobody Knows" and "Glitter in the Air".
+In July 2011, the song was listed as number 81 on Rolling Stone's Top Songs of the 2000s.

 Music video

 The music video was shot by director Dave Meyers in Los Angeles.
-It was filmed from September 22 to 24, 2001.
+It was filmed from September 22–24, 2001.
 The video uses an abbreviated version of the song, cutting out the last chorus as well as the instrumentals.
-Perry is seen as a bartender.
+Perry has a brief cameo as a bartender.

 In the video, Pink is getting ready to go out, trying on different outfits.
 One of her friends picks her up, and they drive in a car bobbing their heads to the music.
 However, the car runs out of fuel, so they get out and steal two skateboards from two boys.
 Pink falls off her skateboard because men in a car are whistling at her.
 The women arrive at the club but are refused entry, so to get in they use a scaffold to reach the top of the building.
 Inside the club, Pink changes her clothes and starts to party; in the end Pink dances with two other dancers (Kevin Federline and Georvohn Lambert).

-The video was nominated at the 2002 MTV Video Music Awards for "Best Pop Video" and won the awards for "Best Female Video" and "Best Dance Video".
+The video was nominated at the 2002 MTV Video Music Awards for Best Pop Video and won the awards for Best Female Video and Best Dance Video.